Did you start making changes to your diet and want to know where you lose weight first?

 This is why people who are the same height and the same weight can look so radically different.

-Some people have more fat cells in their thighs.
-Some have more in their abdomen.
+Some people have more thigh fat than others.
+Some have more in their upper body.

 So what does this all mean?